CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 #### Requirements

-   * local installation of ansible.
+   * local installation of ansible *2.0*.
 If on OSX, try installing with `brew install ansible`
    * python and pip
    * A CenturyLink Cloud account with rights to create new hosts